wrjodjana/obsidian-vault/interview/cover letters/linkedin post thing.md

 **what's the most difficult thing you've ever worked on?**

-I definitely think the most difficult thing I've worked on (and still currently working) is a research position that's helping to commercialize a platform to better help transportation engineers
+I definitely think the most difficult thing I've worked on (and still currently working) is a research position that's helping to commercialize a platform to help transportation engineers make

 **what's something you're proud to have worked on?**